PhilipKuo/destiny8word/README.md

-Chinese destiny calculator (8 words) written in javascript Taipei time
+Chinese destiny calculator (8 words) written in javascript, use Taipei time.

 ============